abasilio91/DS-wind_production_US/README.md

 ## Second step: Statistical analysis

-Now, with a more workable dataframe, let's search for some answers:
+Great.
+Now that we have a more workable dataframe, let's search for some answers.
+The follwing questions popped up in my mind while writing this code.
+Hopefully, you can make different ones.

+### Historical questions:
+- [X] How many states produce wind power today?
-- [ ] How many states produce wind power?
+- [X] How many states produce wind power in a specific moment in history?
+- [ ] What was the first state to start producing?
+- [ ] What was the last state to start producing?

+### Overall production:
+- [ ] The ratio of producers/total
-- [ ] The ratio producers/total and producers/non-producers
+- [ ] The ratio of producers/non-producers
 - [ ] What's the average wind-power production over US?
 - [ ] What's the average wind-power production over US per state?
-- [ ] Which state produces the most?
+- [X] Which state produces the most?
 - [ ] Which state produces the least (considering that it produces at all)?
 - [ ] How much wind-power is produced compared to other sources?

-- [ ] What was the first state to start producing?
-- [ ] What was the last state to start producing?
+### Annual production:
 - [ ] Which time of the year has the pick production overall? and by state?
 - [ ] Which time of the year has the lowest production overall? and by state?